-Data access on Teradata can be classified by the number of involved AMPs, and the method Teradata is using to search the rows inside a data block.
+Teradata data access is categorized based on the number of AMPs involved and the technique employed to search rows within a data block.

-We mentioned in our article about SQL Tuning, that one of the main goals in performance optimization it to distribute the workload evenly across all AMPs.
+In our article about SQL Tuning, we mentioned that one of the main goals in performance optimization is to distribute the workload evenly across all AMPs.

-We will show you some advanced applications for single-AMP access in our article about Tactical Workload Tuning.
+Learn advanced applications for single-AMP access with our article on Tactical Workload Tuning.

 Single AMP – Binary Search

-A Primary Index query requires just a single AMP to retrieve the qualifying row from a single or multiple data blocks.
-Rows are located with a binary search.
+A Primary Index query necessitates one AMP to fetch the eligible row/s from one or multiple data blocks via a binary search.

-Primary Index queries require that the Rowhash of the qualifying rows was calculated from the same columns like the Rowhash of the Primary Index of the accessed table.
+Primary Index queries necessitate calculating the Rowhash of qualifying rows from the identical columns as the Primary Index Rowhash of the accessed table.

 The Row Hash is calculated by passing the column values into the hash function if the WHERE clause includes all Primary Index columns.

-The resulting Row Hash is used to retrieve the rows from their responsible AMPs.
-This is always a single-AMP operation as all rows with the same Row Hash are located on the same AMP.
+The Row Hash retrieves rows from their respective AMPs.
+It is a single-AMP operation since all rows with the same Row Hash are on the same AMP.

 Here is an example: